Ringelblum Archive: History

 The members of Oyneg Shabbos initially collected the material with the intention that they would write a book after the war about the horrors they had witnessed.
 The Warsaw Ghetto was sealed on November 16, 1940.
 As the pace of deportations increased, and it became clear that the destination was the Treblinka death camp and few Jewish Varsovians were likely to survive, Ringelblum had the archives stored in three milk cans and ten metal boxes, which were then buried in three places in the Ghetto.
-Two of the canisters, containing thousands of documents, were unearthed on 18 September 1946 and a further ten boxes on 1 December 1950.
-The third cache is rumored to be buried beneath what is now the Chinese Embassy in Warsaw but a search in 2005 failed to locate the missing archival material.

-On January 19, 1942, an escaped inmate from the Chełmno extermination camp, Jacob Grojanowski, reached the Warsaw Ghetto, where he gave detailed information about the camp to the Oneg Shabbat group.
+On January 19, 1942, an escaped inmate from the Chełmno extermination camp, Szlama Ber Winer, reached the Warsaw Ghetto, where he gave detailed information about the camp to the Oneg Shabbat group.
 His report, which became known as the Grojanowski Report, was smuggled out of the ghetto through the channels of the Polish underground, reached London and was published by June.

 All but three members of the Oyneg Shabbos were murdered in the genocides.
-Emanuel Ringelblum escaped the ghetto, but continued to return to work on the archives.
+Emanuel Ringelblum escaped the ghetto but continued to return to work on the archives.
 In 1944 Ringelblum and his family were discovered and were executed along with those who hid them.

-After the war, Rokhl Auerbakh, one of the three surviving members of Oyneg Shabes, initiated the search for and excavation of the buried chronicles.
+After the war, Rokhl Auerbakh, one of the three surviving members of Oyneg Shabes, initiated the search for the buried chronicles.
+Two of the canisters, containing thousands of documents, were unearthed on September 18, 1946, and a further ten boxes on December 1, 1950.
+The third cache was thought to be buried beneath what is now the Chinese Embassy in Warsaw but a search in 2005 failed to find the missing archival material.
+The recovered archives are now preserved in the Jewish Historical Institute, Warsaw.